stanfordnlp/stanza/README.md

 Instructions:

 1. In the root directory, set up a directory called `extern_data`.
-This must include the CoNLL18 and word2vec.
+This must include the CoNLL18 treebank data and word2vec embeddings.

+You can access the CoNLL18 data here: http://universaldependencies.org You can access the word2vec embeddings here: ??

-The provided scripts will expect this.
+The provided scripts will expect this directory structure:

 ```
 extern_data